jsy1218/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+This is a completed FlightSurety project, as part of the Udacity assignment.

 ## Install